Denegal/Opslog/install/help/_sources/Usage.rst.txt

 The eight fields are::

-    - Date:     The date and time the entry was made in UTC timezone
+    - Date:     The date and time entry was made in UTC timezone
         - YYYY-MM-DD HH:MM:SS
     - Operator: The operator who made the entry
     - Flag:     Tags used in a log entry.
 These can be used later for searching or catagorizing entries